WDGPH/immunization-charts-R/README.md

-# Immunization Charts
+# Immunization Charts (R Version)

 ## Introduction

+This repository contains the **R implementation** of the immunization charts project.

-This project provides an approach to the creation of custom immunization history charts.
-These charts can be generated as part of notice letters for overdue Immunization of School Pupils Act (ISPA)-mandated or Child Care and Early Years Act (CCEYA)-mandated immunizations.
+It provides an approach for generating custom immunization history charts, which can be incorporated into notice letters for overdue **Immunization of School Pupils Act (ISPA)**-mandated or **Child Care and Early Years Act (CCEYA)**-mandated immunizations.

+⚠️ **Note:** A newer version of this project is now available.
+This R version remains accessible for reference and legacy use, but users are encouraged to explore the updated release for the latest features and improvements.

 ## Usage
 ### Environment